 Payload field

-See subclause 4.3.8.
+See subclause 4.2.7 for generic definition.
+The content depends on the control packet subtype.

-RoE pkt_type 0000012 format (data packet)
+RoE pkt_type 000001b format (data packet)

 This subclause describes the native RoE data packet format.
 The packet payload carries a single flow or a group flow of radio sample data between two RoE endpoints.
-The common RoE frame header content is described in subclause 4.3.
+The common RoE frame header content is described in subclause 0.